 Pam studied with St John's Nottingham under the Diocesan training programme and became a Reader in January 2017.
 She is also authorised to take funerals.

 Canon Ian Tarrant,

 Ian arrived in Gibraltar in March 2020 and was due to be installed as the new Dean of the Cathedral in April 2020, but this ceremony was delayed to October because of the pandemic.

 Ian grew up in the English county of Essex, and studied physics at Cambridge University.
 While studying he discerned a call to the ordained ministry of the Church of England.
 After a year working in Holland, and two years working in Kenya, he trained for ordination at St John's College, Nottingham.
-For three years he served as a curate at St Mary's, Ealing, and then went to Zaire with the Church Mission Society, where he was involved in theological education - among other things!
-During the liberation war, by which Zaire became the Democratic Republic of Congo, he spent six months in Uganda.
+For three years he served as a curate at St Mary's, Ealing, and then went to Zaire (now the Democratic Republic of Congo) with the Church Mission Society, where he was involved in theological education - as well as liturgical reform, technical work, and other projects.
+During the liberation war which removed Mobutu Sese Seko from power, he spent six months in Uganda.

 After returning from DRC, Ian served as a chaplain at the University of Nottingham for eleven years, and then as Rector of St Mary's Woodford for ten.

 Canon Robin Gill,